Course Offering Formats

 This identifies the course.
 It will be four letters followed by three numbers.
 For example, HUMS160 is the course number for Mythology.

-This identifies the course name.
-For example, Michigan History is a course title.
-The course number is HIST220.
+This identifies the course title.
+For example, Michigan History is the course title for HIST220.

 This is the fee for the course.
 Variable fees by section will be identified in a course or Course Reference Number (CRN) note (see below).